NH-LIFT

 • Eric Hoffman, Professor, Meteorology, Plymouth State University

-• James Kraly, Faculty Fellow for Partnerships and Academic Innovation, Keene State College
+• James Kraly, Associate Dean of Academic Program Innovation, Keene State College

 • James Newcomb, Dean, Science, Health, and Exercise Division, New England College